SYBIL

 But why does the monopoly exist?
 Why don't we have competitive violence providers — a marketplace of protection where you choose your enforcer like you choose your phone carrier?

 We tried that.
 It was called feudalism.
 It was called warlordism.
 It was called the Warring States period.
-It was called chaos.
+And it was called chaos.

 The problem is simple: violence is not like other goods.
 If two phone carriers compete for your business, they offer better service and lower prices.
 If two violence providers compete for your territory, they fight.
 Competition in violence is not a market — it is a war.

 The state emerged as the solution.
-One violence provider dominates a territory.
-It eliminates or absorbs competitors.
-It establishes a monopoly.
-And then — crucially — it stops fighting.
+One violence provider dominates a territory, eliminates or absorbs competitors, establishes a monopoly.
+And then, crucially, it stops fighting.
 The monopolist has no one to fight.
 Violence drops.
 Stability emerges.
 Commerce flourishes.

 This is the Hobbesian bargain.
 You surrender your right to private violence.
 In exchange, you get peace.
 The state takes your weapons and gives you safety.
 The sovereign is the one who ended the war of all against all.